Best Health Insurance in Nevada (2026)

 Scoring breakdown:

 • Monthly premium (60%): Plans with the lowest average monthly costs earn the top scores.
-Premium weight is highest because it is the cost every member pays regardless of use.
+Premium weight is highest because every member pays it regardless of how much care they use.

-• Maximum out-of-pocket (MOOP) (20%): The MOOP is the most you'll spend on health care costs in a year, excluding premiums.
-Lower MOOP limits earn higher ratings.
+• Maximum out-of-pocket (MOOP) (20%): The MOOP caps how much you spend on health care in a year beyond your premium.
+Lower average MOOP limits earn higher ratings; they limit worst-case annual exposure.

-• Deductible (20%): Plans with smaller deductibles score better.
-The deductible is what you pay before coverage starts, lower deductibles matter most for members with regular medical needs.
+• Deductible (20%): Lower average deductibles score better.
+The deductible is what you pay before coverage starts, and it separates high-use members from low-use members more than any other cost factor on this page.

-MoneyGeek reviewed every 2026 health plan in Nevada for people ages 18, 26, 40, 50 and 60.
+MoneyGeek reviewed every 2026 plan available on Nevada Health Link across nine active carriers, analyzing rates for consumers ages 18, 26, 40, 50 and 60.
 Premium costs reflect 40-year-old rates unless stated otherwise.
-Our analysis covers all available tiers: Catastrophic, Bronze, Expanded Bronze, Silver, Gold and Platinum.
+The analysis covers all available metal tiers: Catastrophic, Bronze, Expanded Bronze, Silver, Gold and Platinum.
+Nevada has no Expanded Bronze or Platinum plans for 2026, so active comparisons run across Bronze, Silver and Gold.

 Related Pages